Atom-Learning/components/documentation/content/theme.overview.contributing.md

       * `build:lib`: Builds the library and populates the `dist` folder

-      * `build:docs`: Builds the documentation and exports it to be consumed by the `documentation` project.
+      * `build:proptypes`: Builds the proptypes and exports it to be consumed by the `documentation` project.

       * `clean`: Deletes the `dist` folder to ensure a clean build